Here’s today’s Final Jeopardy (in the category Toys) for Friday, November 5, 2021 (Season 38, Game 40):

 (Content continues below)

-Correct response: Who is Paddington Bear?
+Correct response: What is G.I.
+Joe?

 Looking to find out who won Jeopardy! today?
 Tonight’s results are below!